Replacing the Wholesaling Industry With a Better Way for Homeowners

 We started Sundae to create a better way, with a mission to help homeowners get the best outcome when it’s time to sell a house that needs some love.
 Our model is designed to displace the wholesaler by giving sellers access to a large pool of vetted buyers so that they benefit from a competitive offer process.

-Further reading: See first-hand how Bert S. sold his inherited property using Sundae’s marketplace.
+Further reading: See first-hand how Margie and Billie sold their inherited property using Sundae’s Marketplace.

 Sundae serves as a marketplace with a model that maximizes the seller’s proceeds by facilitating a competitive offer process in contrast to wholesalers who are simply a middle man profiting at the seller’s expense.
 We package the property and market it to thousands of vetted property investors who compete to buy the house.
 We standardize all offer terms so that sellers can confidently compare offers apples to apples, and within a couple of days homeowners receive about 10 offers on average, often as many as 20 or more.
 Sellers pay zero fees and there’s never an obligation to accept an offer.
 If the seller accepts an offer, the buyer pays Sundae a fee as a percentage of the offer price, so our incentives are aligned with the seller.
 We even offer the seller up to a $10,000 cash advance to help with financial needs before closing.